jjvanzon/Piano-Playing-Docs/methods/piano-motion-symbols.md

 ### Fingers

-This might be used to say something specific about a finger in terms of motion, tension or otherwise.

 #### Finger Position

-And different amounts of fingers.

 |                      | Curved / High Fingers                                     | Pronounced Fingers                                               | Flat Fingers (Upward)                                      | Flat Fingers (Downward)                                      |
 |----------------------|:---------------------------------------------------------:|:----------------------------------------------------------------:|:----------------------------------------------------------:|:------------------------------------------------------------:|